ravindra-RKB/Flare-Hackathon-1/README.md

   FLAIR TRUST :

-Real-Time Reputation & Trust Score for Community-Driven Data on Flare
+REAL-TIME REPUTATION AND TRUST SCORE FOR COMMUNITY-DRIVEN DATA ON FLARE

-🎯 Project Overview
+1.PROJECT OVERVIEW

 This project builds a decentralized reputation and trust scoring system on the Flare blockchain.
 It enables community-driven data platforms to track and reward accurate data submissions while punishing false or spam data.

-Key Innovation: Combine Flare's built-in oracles (FTSO/FDC) with on-chain reputation mechanisms to create a trustless system where data accuracy is automatically verified and rewarded.
+The key innovation is to combine Flare's built-in oracles (FTSO and FDC) with on-chain reputation mechanisms to create a trustless system where data accuracy is automatically verified and rewarded.

-🔥 Problem Statement
+2.PROBLEM STATEMENT

-In Web3 ecosystems (marketplaces, data-sharing platforms, DAO governance):
+In Web3 ecosystems like marketplaces, data-sharing platforms, and DAO governance:

 Users can be anonymous or pseudonymous